 An example is building a factory to manufacture solar panels.

-The credit amount is 30% of qualified investment in selected manufacturing facilities.
+The credit amount is 30 percent of qualified investment in selected manufacturing facilities.
 Taxpayers must apply in advance and have their facilities selected to be eligible for the credit.
 The process for applying and being allocated a credit is summarized as follows (details are in Notice 2009-72 for the Phase 1 Program and in Notice 2013-12 for the Phase II Program):

-- The taxpayer sends the IRS two signed copies of the required agreement (Appendix A of Notice 2013-12).
+The taxpayer sends the IRS two signed copies of the required agreement.